ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 There are various definitions of locally compact spaces alternative to def. \ref{LocallyCompactSpace}.
 For [[Hausdorff topological spaces]] all these definitions happen to be equivalent, but in general they are not.
-The version we state in def. \ref{LocallyCompactSpace} is the one that gives the [[universal property]] of the mapping space, prop. \ref{UniversalPropertyOfMappingSpace}
-below, without_ requiring the Hausdorff property.
+The version we state in def. \ref{LocallyCompactSpace} is the one that gives various results (such as the [[universal property]] of the mapping space, prop. \ref{UniversalPropertyOfMappingSpace} below) _without_ requiring the Hausdorff property.

 =--